aurimas13/BirthdayReminderApp/README.md

 # Requirements

 **Python 3.9.12** is required to properly execute package's modules, imported libraries and defined functions.
-Imports of several libraries like dotnet, csv and typing to name a few are also needed.
+Imports of several libraries like dotnet, pytest to name a few are also needed.
 Some required versions are found [here](https://github.com/aurimas13/BirthdayReminderApp/blob/main/requirements.txt) while those that are not mentioned come with the used Python version.
+Also inspect [environment variables](#environment-variables) and [authentication](#authentication) before proceeding further.

 # Environment variables
 To be able to send emails you will need to set up environment variables.
 To do this locally, please create a `.env` file and add two env variables to it with valid values, like this:<sup>1</sup>